ChyKusuma/SPHINXSign/README.md

 #### This repository is part of [SPHINXMerkleBlock](https://github.com/SPHINX-HUB-ORG/SPHINXMerkleBlock)

-The `SPHINXSign` namespace leverages the power of Merkle trees based on the state-of-the-art [SPHINCS+](https://sphincs.org/) principle, which emerged as the 4th winner in the "Post-Quantum" cryptography competition held by the National Institute of Standards and Technology ([NIST](https://www.nist.gov/publications/breaking-category-five-sphincs-sha-256)).
+The `SPHINXSign` and `SPHINXMerkleBlock` namespace leverages the power of Merkle trees based on the state-of-the-art [SPHINCS+](https://sphincs.org/) principle, which emerged as the 4th winner in the "Post-Quantum" cryptography competition held by the National Institute of Standards and Technology ([NIST](https://www.nist.gov/publications/breaking-category-five-sphincs-sha-256)).

 SPHINCS+ (Stateless PHotonic Isogeny-based Signature Scheme) is a groundbreaking hybrid signature scheme that combines robust hash-based, code-based, and isogeny-based cryptographic components.
-Its primary goal is to achieve two critical properties: "statelessness" and post-quantum security.
+Its primary goal is to achieve two critical properties: `statelessness` and `post-quantum` security.

 In the advent of quantum computers, which have the potential to render traditional cryptographic algorithms vulnerable, the elimination or reduction of reliance on state becomes imperative.
 Quantum computers, with their ability to exist in multiple states simultaneously, pose significant risks to storing sensitive content in state.
 The concept of "statelessness" in SPHINCS+ aims to mitigate these risks by eliminating the reliance on state, providing resilience against attacks by powerful quantum computers.